hannes/MonetDBLite/README.md

 ### 6. While starting a JDBC connection, I am getting the SQLException: "Unable to connect (localhost:50000): Connection refused"!

 The new MonetDB JDBC driver creates a MAPI connection by default, as the most common use case of it.
-To start an embedded connection you **MUST** provide JDBC URL specifying the embedded connection and the directory.
+To start an embedded connection you **MUST** provide the embedded connection JDBC URL with the farm's directory.
 Check the example above on how it can be done.

 ### 7. Why I have to pass a column array as an input in the QueryResultSet?
 It would be easier to return it in the method instead.